 1. Ask your carpet installer to remove it

 Ask your carpet installer to remove it.
 The easiest way is to have your installer take care of everything.
 They will be able to recycle it and ensure it goes to a facility where it won’t be dumped into the environment.
 Some offices will even pick up the old carpet for free.

 Check Yellow Pages or search online for companies that handle carpet disposal in your area — most charge by weight.
 Some will also come directly to your home and haul away large amounts of old carpeting on their trucks; others come in vans or pickup trucks and pick up small amounts at a time from individual residences or businesses.

 3. Donate your carpet to a charity

 If you have a small amount of carpet that needs to be disposed of, you can donate it to a charity organization in your area.
-Your local Salvation Army or Habitat for Humanity are both good places to look.
-You will want to make sure that they accept your type of carpet and that they can use it in their current projects.
+Your local Salvation Army or Habitat for Humanity are good places to look.
+You will want to ensure that they accept your type of carpet and can use it in their current projects.
 You may also want to contact them ahead of time so that they can schedule a pickup date for when you are ready to donate your carpets.